 - Easy Enchiladas Verdes (Green Chili Chicken Enchiladas)

 - ¼ cup mayonnaise

 - ½ cup finely crumbled Cotija cheese or feta cheese, approx. with more for serving

-- ½ tsp ancho chili powder, approx. with more for serving
+- ½ teaspoon ancho chili powder, approx. with more for serving

 - ¼ cup finely chopped fresh cilantro

 - 1 lime, cut into wedges